Sun Devil Athletics

 But that sense of unity extends beyond a single day.

-That cross-team support helps build a unique energy across Sun Devil Athletics, one that players say carries into competition.
+That cross-team support helps build a unique energy across Sun Devil Athletics, one that carries into competition.

 “Fans should be excited because every team is trying to build.
 We’re all going to do bigger and better things,” she said.
 “Next season, everybody should be coming to all of the games.”